Georgia Godwin: 2020–2022

 At the 2020 Melbourne World Cup, Godwin won the silver medal on the uneven bars behind Ukrainian gymnast Diana Varinska.
 She also placed fourth on the balance beam and seventh on the floor exercise.

 She then competed at the 2020 American Cup and finished sixth in the all-around.
 She was initially scheduled to compete at the 2020 Tokyo World Cup; however, the event was canceled due to the COVID-19 pandemic in Japan.

 Godwin swept the gold medals at the 2021 Australian National Championships.
 At the 2020 Olympic Games, she finished thirty-seventh in the all-around during the qualification round with a total score of 52.865, and she was the third reserve for the all-around final.

 Godwin competed at the 2022 Commonwealth Games in Birmingham, where she won gold medals in the artistic individual all-around and vault and silver medals in the artistic team all-around, uneven bars and balance beam.

+2023

+At the Tel Aviv World Challenge Cup, Godwin won gold on vault and floor exercise, as well as silver on the uneven bars.
+Additionally, she debuted a new element on the uneven bars, a Weiler-kip with full turn, which was named after her in the Code of Points.
+Godwin next competed at the Osijek World Challenge Cup, where she won gold on vault, balance beam and floor exercise as well as silver on uneven bars behind Naomi Visser.
+At the Paris World Challenge Cup, Godwin took the silver medal in the vault final behind Alexa Moreno.
+Additionally, she finished fifth in both the uneven bars and balance beam finals.

+In November she had a gymnastics move officially named after her.

+2024

+In May, Godwin sustained an Achilles injury and would be unable to compete at the 2024 Olympic Games.

+Eponymous skill

+Godwin has one eponymous skill listed in the Code of Points.